SMD Resistors: Codes, Size, Testing, Tolerance and Selection

 Identifies resistors that are operating outside normal temperature ranges:

-• Detects overloaded or failing resistors by abnormal heating
+• Detects overloaded or failing resistors by abnormal heating.

-• Non-contact measurement during circuit operation
+• Non-contact measurement during circuit operation.

-• Useful for power management and thermal analysis
+• Useful for power management and thermal analysis.

-• Modern thermal cameras offer high resolution and accuracy
+• Modern thermal cameras offer high resolution and accuracy.

 IV.
-SMD Resistor Tolerance
+What Are the Standard SMD Resistor Tolerances?

+Standard SMD resistor tolerances range from ±10% for general-purpose components down to ±0.01% for ultra-precision applications.
 Tolerance indicates the acceptable deviation of the actual resistance value from the nominal (marked) value.
 Understanding tolerance is crucial for proper component selection and circuit design.

 Standard Tolerance Classes